dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 As mentioned in the :doc:`first section  <tutorial>` of this tutorial fenics-adjoint works by overloading parts of FEniCS so that it may build up an annotation by recording each step of the forward model.
-The list of overloaded functions and objects is found in the :doc:`api <api>`.
+The list of overloaded functions and objects is found in the :doc:`API reference <api>`.
 The part of fenics-adjoint that takes care of the fundamental annotation is pyadjoint, which is independent of FEniCS. fenics-adjoint tells pyadjoint how to handle FEniCS types and functions.
 If the forward model uses custom functions rather than the